Gamma ray cross section: Total cross section

-is a good approximation for photon energies from 150 keV to 10 MeV, where the photon energy E is given in MeV, and ai,j parameters are presented in Table below with much better precision.
+is a good approximation for photon energies from 150 keV to 10 MeV, where the photon energy E is given in MeV, and ai,j parameters are presented in the table below with much better precision.
 Analogically, the equation is valid for all Z from 1 to 100.

 XCOM Database of cross sections

 The US National Institute of Standards and Technology published on-line a complete and detailed database of cross section values of X-ray and gamma ray interactions with different materials in different energies.
 The database, called XCOM, contains also linear and mass attenuation coefficients, which are useful for practical applications.